-But then, things take a turn.
-You develop a rash that starts to itch like mad.
+But then, things take a turn for the worse after a few hours.
+You develop a blistering rash that itches and burns like mad.
 You start getting the chills and/or you get extremely thirsty.
-What could it be?
-These are a few possible symptoms of sun poisoning.
+You might even experience nausea.
+These are a few possible symptoms of what we know as sun poisoning.

 Sun poisoning can cause a range of symptoms (depending on the severity).
 These may include:

-Sometimes, it also causes blisters, especially on the lips.
+Sometimes, it can also cause blisters to form on your lips.

 Sun poisoning isn’t well understood.
-Here are some less-known facts about it:
+Here are some important things to know:

-1. Causes aren’t clearly understood.
 There are a lot of possible causes for sun poisoning and in some cases, it has no known cause.
-Sun poisoning is more likely to occur in some people than others, yet sun poisoning does not affect everyone.
+Sun poisoning is more likely to occur in some people than others, especially if you have fair skin, have a family history of skin cancer or live near the equator.
+Still, sun poisoning does not affect everyone.

-3. Treatment varies depending on your specific symptoms.
-Sun poisoning affects different people differently so doctors tend to focus treatment on a patient’s specific symptoms.
+Sun poisoning affects different people differently, so doctors tend to focus treatment on a person’s specific symptoms.

-4. Suspected cases warrant a doctor’s visit.
 If you have symptoms of sun poisoning, it’s important to see your medical provider.
-After examining you, he or she can determine the severity of the problem as well as the best treatment.
+After examining you, they can determine the severity of the problem, as well as the best treatment.